 A poodle?
 Hard to miss.
 With their sleek physique and curly, often well-groomed hair, many people mistakenly write off these popular dogs as high-maintenance homebodies who spend more time at the beauty parlor than in the great outdoors.
-But nothing could be further from the truth!
+But nothing could be further from the truth.

-This classic European dog breed has its origins in 15th-century hunting parties when they specialized in waterbird retrieving.
+The poodle is a classic European dog breed with its origins as a 15th-century hunting dog, specialized in waterbird retrieving and upland bird hunting.

-The modern poodle standard includes three size categories.
-The standard poodle is the closest to the classic and is a member of the sporting group in the AKC.
-The miniature and toy poodles were bred down from the standard to be family companions, and are members of the companion and toy groups respectively.
+In the United States, poodles are categorized into three sizes.
+The standard poodle is the closest to the classic and is a member of the sporting group in the American Kennel Club (AKC).
+The miniature and toy poodles were bred down from the standard to be companion dogs, and are members of the companion and toy groups respectively.
 The standard poodle was accepted into the American Kennel Club in 1887 and the miniature and toy types followed quickly behind.

 The standard poodle was originally bred for a life splashing through rivers and lakes.
 Webbed paws and a dense waterproof coat make for a strong swimmer.
 The poodle is also eminently trainable, thanks to a high IQ and an eager-to-please personality.